switchboard-sdk/voice-app-control-example-ios/README.md

 # Voice Controlled App Example - iOS

-Example iOS app that showcases a voice-controlled navigation using the SwitchboardSDK.
+Example iOS app that showcases a voice-controlled navigation using the Switchboard SDK.
 This example app allows users to navigate through a movie list and interact with items using voice commands.

 ## How to build